PikasXYZ/OpenAI-convenient-chatBOT/README.md

   <em>▲ if neither a number nor "N"/"P"/"Q" is entered, Quick Start List will turn into Search Results of what you enter ▲</em>
   <br>
 </p>
+ ㅤ

 :bell: "N"/"P" for next/previous page or "Q" to quit

+ ㅤ
-4.Set parameters if neccesary.
+6.Set parameters if neccesary.

+ ㅤ
 <p align="center">
   <img src="pic/set para.jpg" width=500>
   <br>
   <em>▲ Some of prepared prompt contains parameter supposed to be replace ▲</em>
   <br>
 </p>
+ ㅤ

-5. Wait for the answer and continue chatting.
+7. Wait for the answer and continue chatting.

+ ㅤ

-6. Enter "Q" merely if you don't wanna chat anymore and then the number of tokens of ChatGPT API you spent in this chat will show up.
+8. Enter "Q" merely if you don't wanna chat anymore and then the number of tokens of ChatGPT API you spent in this chat will show up.

+ ㅤ

-7. When you're finished chatting, the chat record will be saved with your consent as a docx file in your Google Drive folder(`/content/drive/MyDrive/Colab Notebooks/ChatGPT_API`) , which will be built if not exsist.
+9. When you're finished chatting, the chat record will be saved with your consent as a docx file in your Google Drive folder(`/content/drive/MyDrive/Colab Notebooks/ChatGPT_API`) , which will be built if not exsist.

+ ㅤ
 <p align="center">
   <img src="pic/end chat.jpg" width=500>
   <br>
   <em>▲ File name is named automatically by the chatBOT ▲</em>
   <br>
 </p>
+ ㅤ

 :bell: Once that folder contains any chat record, list of recorded chats named "【History】" will appear firstly for selecting before the query of the language you're going to use.

+ ㅤ
 <p align="center">
   <img src="pic/ask history.jpg" width=500>
   <br>
   <em>▲ Enter the number of recorded chat to continue or "Q" to start a new one ▲</em>
   <br>
 </p>
+ ㅤ

 ## FAQ

 :question: Cannot find `ChatGPT_API_keys.txt` in connected Google Drive since it's not prepared.